| ►► Site guide |

 1958, and was largely the work of General de Gaulle - its first

 president, and Michel Debré his prime minister.
-It has been
+It

 amended 17 times.
 Though the French constitution is parliamentary, it

-gave relatively extensive powers to the executive (President and
+gives relatively extensive powers to the executive (President and

 Ministers) compared to other western democracies.